Statutes

 6. The Executive Committee

-The Executive Committee (EC) of IUT shall consist of the President, the Vice President, the Secretary General and the Head of liaison office to the EU.
+The Executive Committee (EC) of IUT shall consist of the President, the two Vice Presidents, the Secretary General and the Head of liaison office to the EU.
+The Executive Committee has a quorum if more than half of the number of members are present.

-The President, and if not present the Vice President, is responsible to the Board for the work of the Executive Committee.
+The President, and if not present the Vice Presidents, are responsible to the Board for the work of the Executive Committee.
 The Executive Committee is responsible for the IUT budget decided by the Board.

 7. The Board

-1. The Board is the highest decision-making body in IUT.
-Members of the Board are the President, the Vice President and delegates (one per member) for members that pay the stipulated annual fee for Board members.
+1. The Board is the highest level decision making body in the IUT.
+Members of the Board are the President, the Vice Presidents and representatives (one per member) for members that pay the stipulated annual fee for Board members.

 2. The Board shall afford the members an opportunity of discussing matters jointly concerning them.
-The Board decide upon a yearly Work Programme.
-The Work Programme shall include proposed goals and activities for guiding the work of the Executive Committee and the Board.
-The Board may make a decision on a matter falling under the provisions of paragraph 5:III:B hereof.
+The Board decide upon a yearly work programme for the IUT.

-3. The Board decides the disposition of earnings and the IUT budget
+3. The Board decides the disposition of earnings, the IUT budget and the membership fees.

 4. The Board delegates the implementation of the budget to the Executive Committee